-- 2. (1) The New SRO will immediately notify the Superintendent of the following events: - (a) the admission of a new Dealer Member, including the Dealer Member's name, and any terms and conditions that are imposed on the Dealer Member;
+- 2. (1) CIRO will immediately notify the Superintendent of the following events: - (a) the admission of a new Dealer Member, including the Dealer Member's name, and any terms and conditions that are imposed on the Dealer Member; - (b) Dealer Members whose rights and privileges or membership will be suspended, terminated or made subject to terms and conditions, including: - (i) the Dealer Member's name, - (ii) the reasons for the proposed suspension, termination or terms and conditions, and - (iii) a description of the steps being taken to ensure that the Dealer Member's clients are being dealt with appropriately, when applicable. - (c) receipt of a Dealer Member's intention to resign; and - (d) receipt of an application for a Board exemption, or an amendment or extension to a Board exemption, from a Rule that could have a significant impact on: - (i) CIRO Members and others subject to CIRO's jurisdiction, or

-- (b) Dealer Members whose rights and privileges or membership will be suspended, terminated or made subject to terms and conditions, including: - (i) the Dealer Member's name, - (ii) the reasons for the proposed suspension, termination or terms and conditions, and - (iii) a description of the steps being taken to ensure that the Dealer Member's clients are being dealt with appropriately, when applicable. - (c) receipt of a Dealer Member's intention to resign; and - (d) receipt of an application for a Board exemption, or an amendment or extension to a Board exemption, from a Rule that could have a significant impact on: - (iv) The New SRO Members and others subject to New SRO's jurisdiction, or - (v) the capital markets generally including, for greater clarity, particular stakeholders or sectors. - (2) The notice required in subsection (1), other than in (b) and (d), may be provided by the New SRO issuing a public notice containing the information, provided that such public notice will be issued immediately after the decision is made for admission and immediately after receipt of a notice of intention to resign, as the case may be.
+- (ii) the capital markets generally including, for greater clarity, particular stakeholders or sectors. - (2) The notice required in subsection (1), other than in (b) and (d), may be provided by CIRO issuing a public notice containing the information, provided that such public notice will be issued immediately after the decision is made for admission and immediately after receipt of a notice of intention to resign, as the case may be.